Guide

 $vibedrift watch

 Point it at your project while Cursor or Claude Code is working.
-Every save triggers a local rescan (zero network) and the context files update before the agent's next turn.
+Watch mode runs --local-only, so every save triggers a local rescan with zero network calls and the context files update before the agent's next turn.

 Commit it to git.
 Reference it in CLAUDE.md so every AI session picks it up: